jonnyweatherly/aajonusnet/texts/QNA/Q&A Of November 17, 2000.md

 solvent process, or 100% less toxic.
 Of course that depends on what you are looking at – the excrement or the bi-product.

-Q: Quick clarification on the solvent process.
+G: Quick clarification on the solvent process.

 A: 80% fat; 15% protein; 5% alcohol.

-Q: And where does that take place primarily – all over the body?
+G: And where does that take place primarily – all over the body?

 A: Well, your body will mainly manufacture the element in the liver or in the lymph because the lymph feeds the entire body.
 Very little is fed in the blood